 Once the request is completed, you may delete the instructions and save the request as a new file.
 Please include your program’s name in the new filename.
 A request must be submitted as an electronic file attachment in an e-mail addressed to the Consortium Administrator.
 File attachments may be in MSWord, Excel, or PDF format.

-Submission deadlines are as follows:

-Submit request by: for final approval by:

-January 1 February 28

-March 1 April 30

-May 1 June 30

-July 1 August 31

-September 1 October 31

-November 1 December 31

 Section VI